mbasugit/Imputation/README.md

 ## Code running instructions
 ### For prediction of target tissue
 Code: regression_model_articleoutput.r

-#### Input
+#### Input (workdir/input)
 Input are the gene expression, phenotypen and genotype file downloaded from GTEx Portal and dbGaP.
 (i) Gene expression data: All_Tissue_Site_Details_Analysis.combined.rpkm.gct (ii) Phenotype data: phs000424.v6.pht002742.v6.p1.c1.GTEx_Subject_Phenotypes.GRU.txt (iii) Sample attribute: GTEx_Data_V6_Annotations_SampleAttributesDS.txt (iv) Gene property file from ncbi: Homo_sapiens.gene_info (downloaded from https://ftp.ncbi.nih.gov/gene/DATA/GENE_INFO/Mammalia/  on march2016)
+These files are read in the code within function "format_gtexdatav6()".
+ We also have a input file "tissue_pair_work_v6.RData" which contains a table with first column as whole blood, second column target tissue and third colum are the number of common samples.
 All these files needs to be kept within the "workdir/input" folder.
+Along with these files we need to keep the function.r in the "workdir/input" folder.

-These files are read in the code within function The input parameters to run the code are index, run, fold, ENS.
+The input parameters to run the code are index, run, fold, ENS.
- We also have a input file "tissue_pair_work_v6.RData" which contains a table with first column as whole blood, second column target tissue and third colum are the number of common samples.

 1) "index" are the tissue ids, the ids for the 32 target tissues are as follows 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,32,34,37,39.
 2) "run" indicated which model to compute, M1 or M2.
 To compute model M1 run=100, and for M2 run=110
 3) fold : how many fold cross validation we want.